frk2/opencaret/_posts/2018-04-23-Working-Radar.md

 ![The radar on my desk connected to two CAN bus USB adaptors]({{site.baseurl}}/img/IMG_20180425_180230.jpg)

-If you want to do this yourself- take a look at https://github.com/frk2/toyoyta_radar_control_can
+If you want to do this yourself- take a look at my [Toyota Radar Can control project](https://github.com/frk2/toyoyta_radar_control_can)

 Now to actually mount this thing on the car